- Solution: Consultancy MSP

 To counter the challenges of introducing change we like to engage in individual conversations with key stakeholders to ensure they understand the benefits associated with using the Managed Service model and its simplicity, and how we will work together to achieve them.

 The Council and Consultancy + worked together to map out a phased approach to engage and support the different service areas.
-Using communication plans with agreed timelines and content, we demonstrated the process and service benefits before working with stakeholders to understand their particular challenges.
+Using communication plans with agreed timelines and content, we demonstrated the process and service benefits before working with stakeholders to understand their challenges.

 For SKDC the engagement of their stakeholders faced a challenge as, providing our typical drop-in sessions to present face-to-face to stakeholders, was not an option as a result of Covid-19.
-Consultancy+ utilised Teams, Skype and Zoom conferencing to support engagement, and found that this actually worked very well – offering greater flexibility and the ability to swiftly engage more frequently, with more individuals.
+Consultancy+ utilised Teams, Skype and Zoom conferencing to support engagement, and found that this worked very well – offering greater flexibility and the ability to swiftly engage more frequently, with more individuals.

 Consultancy MI in one place and engaged stakeholders

 Since our initial meetings we immediately started to manage relationships with Council stakeholders and have received some very encouraging feedback relating to the process and the shift to more mini-competition process to drive value and best practice.

 We’ve still helped in providing a quick route to market when necessary for Direct Award, covering OJEU led compliance and supporting the overall structure of SKDC consultancy engagements and our supplier governance processes.